New Guinea Exploration Expedition (1885)

 The New Guinea Exploration Expedition of 1885 was a scientific, collecting and anthropological expedition sent by the Geographical Society of Australasia to the Fly River region of Papua New Guinea.
-They named and explored the Strickland River.
+The expedition lasted for six months from 10 June to 3 December 1885, of which five months were spent in New Guinea.
+They named and explored the Strickland River, and made vast biological discoveries, including numerous species.

 History

 An exploring expedition was sent to New Guinea on behalf of the three eastern colonies of Australia: Victoria, New South Wales, and Queensland.
-The party consisted of Captain Henry Charles Everill; sub-leaders Godfrey Hemsworth and R. G. Creagh; surgeon, botanist and geologist Dr. Bernays; general collector R. Broadbent; botanic collector E. W. Bauerlen of Sydney; zoologist Dr. W. Haacke and his assistant W. Froggatt; and photographer James H. Shaw.
+The major organisation was done in Sydney, but the other two branches of the society also contributed financially.
+The Australian Museum in Sydney also had the right of the expedition material choice, particularly regarding zoological collections.
+The party consisted of Captain Henry Charles Everill; sub-leaders Godfrey Hemsworth and R. G. Creagh; chief scientist and chief zoologist Dr. W. Haacke and his assistant W. Froggatt; surgeon, botanist and geologist Dr. Bernays; general collector and also assistant of the chief scientist Kendall Broadbent; botanic collector E. W. Bauerlen of Sydney; and photographer James H. Shaw.